UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 This search is exhaustive over all potential disparity values.

 The authors also add an additional parameter to the model which they denote the tile feature descriptor $$p_{l,x,y}^{init}$$ for each point (x,y) and resolution l.
-This is a value which the output of a perceptron and leaky ReLU fed the costs of the best matching disparity d, and the embedding for that specific feature at that point.
+This is a value which is the output of a perceptron and leaky ReLU fed the costs of the best matching disparity d, and the embedding for that specific feature at that point.
 The idea of this feature is to pass along the confidence of the match to the network laters.

 ![HITNet]({{ '/assets/images/team25/HITNet.png' | relative_url }})